isocroft/Jollof/README.md

 ## Setting Up

 The philosophy of **Jollof** is very simple. _Routes_ are very tightly knitted to the _Controllers_ that service them.
-For every route, the first part of the URI and/or pathname is the Controller class name and the second part of the URI and/or pathname is the Controller class method.
+For every route, the first part of the URI and/or path is the Controller class name and the second part of the URI and/or path is the Controller class method.

+>

 It's a new way of thinking about the way applications should be crafted!

-All you need to setup can be found in the [documenatation](http://github.com/isocroft/Jollof/documentation/index.html) file(s) of the project starter folder.
+All you need to setup can be found in the **documenatation** folder(s) of the project starter folder.

 ## Contributing